Optimal navigation in two-dimensional flows: Control theory and reinforcement learning: Reinforcement Learning

+Next, we consider the actor-critic algorithm, a policy-gradient method combining two components: an actor, representing the parameterized policy $\pi(a|s,\bm p)$, and a critic, which estimates the state-value function via $V(s,\mathbf{w})$.
+Both sets of parameters $\bm p$ and $\bm w$ are iteratively updated using gradient-based rules to converge toward the optimal policy $\pi^*(a|s)$ and value function $v_{*}(s)$.
+In the one-step formulation, the updates read:

-Note that once training is complete, we evaluate the learned control in a testing phase by selecting, at each state $s_t$, the greedy action $a_t$ with the highest probability under the learned policy, i.e. $a_t=\argmax_a \pi(a|s_t, \bm p)$.
-This deterministic choice allows us to highlight the most likely trajectories implied by the policy, making it easier to visualize and interpret the agent's characteristic behavior.
+where $\alpha_p$ and $\alpha_w$ are the actor and critic learning rates.
+The actor learns to favor actions that produce higher-than-expected rewards, guided by the advantage $r_{t+1} + V(s_{t+1}, \bm w_t) - V(s_{t}, \bm w_t)$, while the critic improves its estimate of expected cumulative rewards using the same signal.
+Note that once training is complete, we evaluate the learned strategy in a testing phase by selecting the greedy actions $a_t =\argmax_a \pi(a|s_t, \bm p)$.
+This deterministic choice allows us to highlight the most likely trajectories implied by the learned policy.